-The Mariners Museum in Newport News Provides Maritime Magic
+The Mariners Museum: Maritime Magic

 Ever felt like you were the last person in on a secret?
+I did with the Mariners Museum.
+(And you will too, now that admission is just $1!)

-My whole family had been to this museum in Newport News before I finally visited it.
+My whole family had been to the museum in Newport News before I finally visited it.
 But I should have known better.
-After all, it's my father in law's favorite museum (and Dad's never wrong!).

-Even my 3rd-grader loves the museum!
+Even my 3rd-grader loved the museum!

 If you love boats, ships, and maritime artifacts, this is the museum for you.
 Even if such things don't float your boat (yes, a shameful pun on my part!), you'll appreciate the videos, displays, and hands-on, interactive exhibits.